kite-sdk/kite/kite-data/src/site/markdown/guide.md

 any and all datasets are immediately consumable by systems compatible with HCatalog, the storage system represented by the `DatasetRepository` implementation, and the format in which the data is written.
-As it turns out, that's a pretty tall order and, in keeping with the CDK's purpose of simplifying rather than presenting additional options, users are encouraged to 1. use HCatalog, 2. allow this library to default to snappy compressed Avro data files, and 3. use systems that also integrate with HCatalog (directly or indirectly).
+As it turns out, that's a pretty tall order and, in keeping with the Kite's purpose of simplifying rather than presenting additional options, users are encouraged to 1. use HCatalog, 2. allow this library to default to snappy compressed Avro data files, and 3. use systems that also integrate with HCatalog (directly or indirectly).